COVID-19 is a coronavirus, which is potentially lethal, especially in the

 functional vitamin B2, or more specifically FMN and FAD.
 Production of FMN and

-FAD, in turn is dependent upon intake of vitamin B2, Iodine, Selenium and
+FAD, is in turn is dependent upon intake of vitamin B2, Iodine, Selenium and

 Molybdenum.
 Deficiencies in any or all of these will lead to lower active